BOSTON (CBS) – Social Security is synonymous with retirement income, but it is much more.

-If you are confused about your benefits, call and make an appointment with the closest Social Security office.
-Get on line or call 800-772-1213. www.ssa.gov Also check out the Social Security Estimator Calculator, which is on line to help you decide when to start your benefits.
-SS offers a great resource What Every Woman Should Know.
-Read it online, print it or request a copy.
+One more thing: If you are confused about your benefits, call and make an appointment with the closest Social Security office.
+Get on line or call 800-772-1213. www.ssa.gov.
+Also check out the Social Security Estimator Calculator, which is on line to help you decide when to start your benefits.

 On October 11th I will be the key note speaker at The Money Conference which is a FREE one-day event presented by The Office of Massachusetts State Treasury.
 It will be held at UMASS Boston and the first 500 registrants will get a free copy of my newest book, Money, Your Personal Finance Guide.

 There will be afternoon classes on everything from budgeting to buying a house.
 The Financial Planning Association of Boston will have volunteer financial planners there to help answer questions.
 You can set up a meeting with a Money Mentor when you register.
 If you have questions about the conference, contact Sheila O’Loughlin of the State Treasury at (617) 367-6900 ext 615.